Willseph/raspystat/README.md

 * HVAC controller
 * Web server (LAMP)

-A typical deployment of ThermoPi should generally consist of one Raspberry Pi for the HVAC Controller, one Raspberry Pi for each sensor (of which you may have multiple within your home), and a machine capable of running a LAMP stack for the web server.
+A typical deployment of Raspystat should generally consist of one Raspberry Pi for the HVAC Controller, one Raspberry Pi for each sensor (of which you may have multiple within your home), and a machine capable of running a LAMP stack for the web server.

 Using multiple sensors will allow you to toggle specific sensors within your home, effectively controlling which ones contribute, or do not contribute, to the overall average temperature within your home.
 However, only one sensor is required.